Bangladesh - Asia

 • Keep evenings flexible

-A stronger first route in Dhaka usually means one named anchor like Ahsan Manzil plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Dhaka usually means one named anchor like Ahsan Manzil plus a nearby district block in Dhaka city center, Dhaka main arrival area, and Dhaka evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Gulshan dinner route and let the rest of the route stay compact.